Intelsat to test investors' love for leverage

 Over the last three years, Intelsat has racked up combined net losses of $1.1 billion, according to a company prospectus.
 Last year, it devoted $1.3 billion, or about half its revenue, to pay down its interest expense.

+Intelsat's satellite network delivers information for television and telephone companies, internet providers and governments around the world.
+The company, which transmitted television images of Neil Armstrong's landing on the moon in 1969, is the world's biggest operator of satellite services.

-Intelsat's growth prospects may also be of concern to investors.
-Intelsat's revenue rose just 3 percent to $2.6 billion in 2012, and the portion of those revenues that come from new business has fallen since 2009.
+Still, Intelsat's growth prospects may be of concern to investors.
+The company's revenue rose just 3 percent to $2.6 billion in 2012, and the portion of those revenues that come from new business has fallen since 2009.

 "The limit here is definitely being tested," said Dave Stepherson, senior portfolio manager at Hardesty Capital Management in Baltimore.
 "The cash flow is strong until the economy goes south and the company has no flexibility to meet its debt obligations.
 To me, the level of debt is bordering on insanity."